apollographql/apollo-client/docs/source/features/error-handling.md

   }
 });
 ```
-Any errors reported will come under an `errors` prop along side the data returned from the cache or server.
+Any errors reported will come under an `error` prop along side the data returned from the cache or server.

 <h2 id="network" title="Network errors">Network Errors</h2>